 a solar water heating unit is- one time, and it doesn’t require many things else a few necessary fittings.
 Moreover, the price of solar equipment is decreasing with every living day, and many companies are offering more efficient solar equipment at less investment.
 So, summing up all these, you will surely save some bucks for installation cost comparing to a conventional water heater unit.

-can solar water heater generate electricity?
+can solar water heaters generate electricity?

 No. it cannot generate electricity as these are thermal collectors. only solar photovoltaic panels are used to generate electricity.

-how much energy / electricity solar water heater save
+how much energy/electricity solar water heater save

-A 150-litre capacity solar water heater system which is suitable for 3-4 people and can save up to 1500 units of electricity in a year, depending on hot water used.
+A 150-litre capacity solar water heater system is suitable for 3-4 people and can save up to 1500 units of electricity in a year, depending on hot water used.
 It can also save.